OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Encryption at rest
 - Encryption in Transit (TLS)
-- Key handling and cryptographic implementations are taken care of by Encryption Secvice, not by developers
+- Key handling and cryptographic implementations are taken care of by Encryption Service, not by developers
 - The provider could add more services to interact with the sensitive data

 ## 8 Detection